SonarSource/sonarlint-vscode/README.md

 ## Requirements

-You need Java runtime (JRE) installed on your computer.
+You need Java Runtime (JRE) 8 installed on your computer.
+SonarLint will find it using various methods but you can also explicitely set the path where it is installed using the \'sonarlint.ls.javaHome\' variable in VS Code settings.

 ## How to build
 ```